The Other Side of the Mountain Part 2

 The Other Side of the Mountain Part 2 is a 1978 film directed by Larry Peerce.
 It stars Marilyn Hassett and Timothy Bottoms.
 It is a sequel to The Other Side of the Mountain.

 Plot

-Jill Kinmont, now recovered, goes to Southern California, where she meets and falls in love with a man named John.
+Jill Kinmont, now recovered, goes to Southern California, where she meets and falls in love with a man named John Boothe.
 They later learn that they have more to deal with than just a new romance.